The Student Experience: eSAB and NESCO

 I'm also a Teachers Assistant for a freshman class, so being able to communicate with them and serve as a leader and someone they can look up to is important and it's definitely been helped by the Complete Engineer Initiative.Daniel JohnsonVice President of Membership with eSAB

-Intro: Welcome to the Complete Engineering podcast brought to you by the College of Engineering.
-We are Nebraska, where we build complete engineers with the technical and non-technical skills to do big things.
-Visit us at engineering.unl.edu
+Intro: Welcome to the Complete Engineering podcast, brought to you by the College of Engineering.
+We are Nebraska, where we develop complete engineers with the technical and non-technical skills to do big things.
+Visit us at engineering.unl.edu.

 Matt Honke: Welcome to the Complete Engineering podcast at the University of Nebraska, I'm Matt Honke.

 Matt Honke: And today we are with Daniel Johnson and Dalton Rabe.
 Daniel, the Vice President of Membership with eSAB or Engineering Students Advisory Board, and Dalton is the Executive Vice President with NESCO, the Nebraska Engineering Student Council at Omaha.

 Karl Vogel: We want to talk to Dalton and Daniel today about what their groups do in the college and get a look at the student experience on both the City and Scott campuses here at the College of Engineering.

 Matt Honke: Yeah, we have a great setup for our university and for our College of Engineering.
 We are on both campuses, we are in Omaha and Lincoln.
 And it's one university, one College of Engineering.
 And Dalton and Daniel, welcome to the show.